salman611/TicTacToe-Project1/README.md

 - As a user, I should be able to play the game again without refreshing the page

 ## Development Process
 First the program starts with HTML to put the foundation for the game.
-Then, CSS to draw the grid that the players work on.
-The program uses Vanilla Javascript and declare some functions ( winner functin to determine winner by using if statment, start the game, switch players, restart the game, and end game), also uses Dom to manipulate JS.
+Then, CSS to draw the grid that the players play on.
+The program uses Vanilla Javascript and declare some functions ( winner function to determine winner by using if statement, start the game, switch players, restart the game, and end game), also uses Dom to manipulate JS.

  ## Winner determination
 To win the game, the winner needs to align 3 X's or O's in a row, in a column, or diagonally.
 The program has 9 different division tags set in a grid 3x3.
-The program uses if statment to determine if the value of each div = X or O, and then, if 3 (X's) or 3 (O's) align in a row, in a column, or diagonally, a player wins.
+The program uses if statement to determine if the value of each div = X or O. If 3 (X's) or 3 (O's) align in a row, in a column, or diagonally, a player wins.